nhudangsleep/SSISAdventureWorks/README.md

 - Valuable information about sales performance.

 ## Data
-Adventure Works Cycles (AWC) database will be used in this project as a use case.
-The AdventureWorks 2019 database will be divided into many source types in order to address the multi-source data management challenges.
+Adventure Works Cycles (AWC) database (specifically AdventureWorks 2019) will be used in this project as a use case.
+This database will be divided into many source types in order to address the multi-source data management challenges.